sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Appcelerator_Services_Native_SDKs/AMPLIFY_Appcelerator_Platform_Services_for_Android/Quick_Start_Guide_for_Android_APS_SDK.md

 8. Click **Save Changes**.

-To create a Cloud user account, you only need a username or e-mail address and a password.
+{{% alert title="💡 Hint" color="info" %}}To create a Cloud user account, you only need a username or e-mail address and a password.

-For more information about managing Cloud user accounts, see [Managing Organizations](/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Managing_Organizations/).
+For more information about managing Cloud user accounts, see [Managing Organizations](/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Managing_Organizations/).{{% /alert %}}

 After you have created a few Cloud user accounts, build the sample and launch it on either a device or emulator.